-Likewise, if a station owner promotes a concert, even as a separate business venture, and instructs the program director or disc jockeys to increase airplay of the featured performer, he has engaged in plugola, and sponsorship identification must be given.
-Although it is less likely, even people who are neither station managers nor on air personalities can engage in plugola.
+Although it is less likely, even people who are neither station managers nor on-air personalities can engage in plugola.
 For instance, the person who prepares program logs could schedule extra announcements for a company in which he has a financial interest.
-Like payola, plugola can take many forms and should be carefully guarded against.
+Like payola, plugola can take many forms and its prevention requires continuous vigilance.

 Plugola is legal only when (1) station management is made aware of the nature and extent of the employee's interest that is being promoted and (2) required over-the-air sponsorship identification is given.
-Again, we recommend that you require your employees to obtain prior written consent of management, rather than merely giving notice, before engaging in plugola.
-Any employees who are in any way connected with station programming and have any outside interests that could create a conflict of interest with any present or future station programming should be asked to disclose these interests to management so that appropriate safeguards can be implemented.
+Any employees who are in any way connected with station programming and have any outside interests that could create a conflict of interest with station programming should be required to disclose these interests to management so that appropriate safeguards can be implemented.